 Simulator of the Human Intestinal Microbial Ecosystem (SHIME®)

 Bacteria are fragile; they’re sensitive to heat, oxygen, light, water, and they don’t do well without protection from stomach acids or bile.
-With this in mind, we tested the DS-01™ in SHIME®, the closest system developed to model human digestion and the gut.
+With this in mind, we test our products in SHIME®, the closest system developed to model human digestion and the gut.

 With 50+ quality assurance and quality control (QA/QC) checkpoints, we monitor purity under both US and European protocols (including cGMP + HACCP) throughout the production cycle with no skip-lot testing.
 Our fermentation culture media do not contain any animal tissue or biological material.

-We go beyond what’s required for regulations enforced by the US Food and Drug Administration; we also adhere to global quality standards outlined by Foods for Specified Health Use (Japan) and the European Food Safety Authority.
+We go beyond what’s required for regulations enforced by the US Food and Drug Administration; we also adhere to global quality standards outlined by Japan’s Foods for Specified Health Uses (FOSHU) and the European Food Safety Authority (EFSA).

 Gregor Reid, PhD, MBA